constance012/Necrogirl/README.md

 # Necrogirl (Original Jam Version)

-## OVERVIEW
-An entry for __Ludum Dare 55__ on _April 13, 2024_.
+An entry for Ludum Dare 55 on _April 13, 2024_.
 __THEME: SUMMONING__

-NOTE: This branch is READ-ONLY, which means there's no more updates or commits will be made in order to preserve the original version used in the jam.

-Switch to the `post-jam` branch to view the latest version of this game, which will be released as a full game in the future.

 ## DESCRIPTION
 A magical elf named __Asari__ who has the power to summon other units to fight along side her using her will power.
-Accompany her and her loyal friends to __strike__ through the __ferocious foes_ and achieve victory.
+Accompany her and her loyal friends to strike through the ferocious foes and achieve victory.

-## TOOLS
-- Unity
-- Visual Studio Code
-- Aseprite
-- Photoshop
-- LabChirp

 ## LINKS
 Check it out here: https://ldjam.com/events/ludum-dare/55/necrogirl